MENU

 Introduction

-The species is a native of the American southwest, and is densely clothed in blue/grey leaves and becomes a narrow pyramid, perhaps reaching 50 to 70 feet tall.
+The species is a native of the American southwest and is densely clothed in blue/grey leaves and becomes a narrow pyramid, perhaps reaching 50 to 70 feet tall.
 Exceptionally tolerant of hot, dry conditions, smooth barked Arizona cypress is ideal for use as a screen, hedge, or windbreak.
 The outer red/brown bark breaks off every year, revealing the fresh, new, bright red, smooth inner bark.
-Foliage of 'Carolina Safire' is one of the brightest blues you will ever see.
+Foliage of 'Carolina Sapphire' is one of the brightest blues you will ever see.
 Jump out of the way after planting this cultivar since it springs out of the ground, with young trees growing about 6 feet each year with irrigation.

 Credit: Ed Gilman, UF/IFAS